What is Klinefelter Syndrome?

 In many cases, symptoms are often mild and can go unnoticed throughout the patient’s life.
 Although this occurs less often, there can be severe forms of Klinefelter Syndrome, in which case the patient presents with obvious symptoms such as gynecomastia, female pattern pubic hair, less body hair, decreased libido, tall stature, and weak muscles.

 Hypogonadism is a common presentation and results in decreased serum levels of testosterone, but in contrast, there are higher levels of follicle-stimulating hormone and luteinizing hormone.
-Affected males have a smaller than average testicular size, and is often less than 2 cm in size.
+Affected males have a smaller than average testicular size, and are often less than 2 cm in size.

 The extra X chromosome also predisposes affected males to certain pathological conditions such as breast cancer, deep venous thrombosis, autoimmune diseases, and pathological fractures due to osteoporosis.

 In patients with a high degree of suspicion due to the presence of characteristic physical features of Klinefelter syndrome such as tall height, gynecomastia, microorchidism, and low body hair, a confirmatory diagnostic test is essential.
-Apart from the physical features, a lower than normal levels of testosterone with elevated levels of luteinizing hormone and follicle-stimulating hormone are also indicators of Klinefelter syndrome.
+Apart from the physical features, lower than normal levels of testosterone with elevated levels of luteinizing hormone and follicle-stimulating hormone are also indicators of Klinefelter syndrome.

 Due to the variable nature of clinical presentation in patients with Klinefelter syndrome, any patient suspected of having this condition should undergo a diagnostic test.
 As with other chromosomal disorders, karyotyping is the standard diagnostic method for Klinefelter Syndrome.
 To confirm the diagnosis in children, a blood sample is obtained to karyotype the chromosomes on lymphocytes.